 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-The Zika threat has decreased, but it’s still there
+The Zika threat has significantly decreased, but it’s still there

 Should you cancel travel plans because of Zika?

-If you’re debating traveling to a country with a Zika threat, Dr. Goje says that the decision to cancel or postpone your trip is personal and complex.
+If you’re debating traveling to a country where Zika is a risk, the decision to cancel or postpone your trip is personal and complex.

-“You’ll have to consider your travel destination and will need to protect yourself accordingly,” she says.
+“You’ll have to consider your travel destination and protect yourself accordingly,” Dr. Goje says.
 “You’ll also need to share your decision with your partner and doctor and discuss what that means.”

 - Wear proper insect repellent.

-“Those who travel globally should know how to prepare and what to do and look for upon their return,” says Dr. Goje.
-“Being aware and prevention is your best defense.”
+Doctors can help treat the symptoms of Zika, but there still isn’t a cure.
+“People who travel globally should know how to prepare and what to do and look for upon their return,” Dr. Goje advises.
+“Prevention and awareness are your best defenses.”